Posts by Dr. James Ellis

 Research Shows Chiropractic Helps With Neck Pain and Headaches

 For many years, people with neck and headache pain in Woburn & Chelmsford, MA have been helped by the chiropractic care of Dr. James Ellis & Dr. Lyndsay Martin.
-Our success is backed up by a recent review done in Canada that found that non-invasive, non-drug treatments are the best choice for neck and headache pain.
+Our experience is backed up by a recent review done in Canada that found that non-surgical, non-drug treatments are the best choice for neck and headache pain.

-The report looked at 15 studies from 1990 to 2015 and found that conservative treatment comprised of chiropractic adjustments, exercises, and stretches was suggested before resorting to drugs or more invasive treatments.
+The report looked at 15 studies from 1990 to 2015 and found that conservative treatment comprised of chiropractic adjustments, exercises, and stretches was recommended before turning to drugs or more invasive treatments.

 Previous scientific studies have shown that chiropractic is effective and safe for neck pain and many other health conditions.

-If you're troubled with neck pain or headaches, Dr. James Ellis & Dr. Lyndsay Martin and our staff are here to help you feel better.
+If you're troubled with neck pain or headaches, Dr. James Ellis & Dr. Lyndsay Martin and our staff are here to help you recover.
 Give our Woburn & Chelmsford, MA office a call today at (781) 460-0939 for an appointment today.

 Varatharajan S, Ferguson B, Chrobak K, et al. Are non-invasive interventions effective for the management of headaches associated with neck pain?
 An update of the Bone and Joint Decade Task Force on Neck Pain and Its Associated Disorders by the Ontario Protocol for Traffic Injury Management (OPTIMa) Collaboration.
 European Spine Journal 2016; February 6:1-29.

-Dr. James Ellis & Dr. Lyndsay Martin sees a lot of people in our Woburn & Chelmsford, MA office who are struggling with recurring headaches.
-Thankfully, chiropractic can usually help, potentially reducing these types of headaches by 50 percent, and research confirms it.
+Dr. James Ellis & Dr. Lyndsay Martin sees a lot of people in our Woburn & Chelmsford, MA office who are suffering with frequent, reoccurring headaches.
+Luckily, chiropractic adjustments can usually help, potentially reducing these types of headaches by 50%, and research confirms it.

 Research Proves Chiropractic Helps With Cervicogenic Headaches

 A study was conducted involving 80 participants who reported experiencing at least five cervicogenic headaches during the prior three months.
-The objective was to discover how effective chiropractic care was for this type of head pain, as well as to determine the number of treatment sessions required to achieve a positive effect.
+The objective was to see how effective chiropractic care was for this type of head pain, as well as to determine the number of treatment sessions necessary to achieve a positive effect.